Predictors of pictorial symbol comprehension

 Open-ended comprehension testing is a commonly-recommended form of evaluation for safety symbols, but such testing can be costly in terms of time, effort and expense.
 The present study examines several issues related to symbol testing.
 First, two alternative rating methods intended to approximate open-ended comprehension results were evaluated in both Study 1 and 2.
 The first method, used previously in the literature, had participants estimate the percentage of the population that would correctly interpret the symbols meaning.
 The second method involved providing participants with the symbol and its meaning and having them provide a rating of the correspondence between the two.
 Results demonstrated that both ratings correlated highly with participants open-ended comprehension results.
 A second issue relates to the way in which people perceive various qualitative aspects of the symbols (e.g., quality of the drawing, clutter, legibility and the extent to which the symbol conveyed a sense of hazard or danger) and how these variables relate to one another.
 Implications for symbol evaluation are discussed.

 Cited by 7 other publications

-This list is based on CrossRef data as of 02 june 2020.
+This list is based on CrossRef data as of 04 march 2021.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.